 As this would be a day I get to walk out at the city center for an indefinite time, I walked about and took photos (phone).
 It’s been so long ago since I’ve carried a big camera around.
 So this is Schwedenplatz, Vienna’s 2nd district area – Rotenturmstrasse to be exact.
 Two of our favorite Korean restaurants, Babida and Yori, are located on walking distance from the train station Schwedenplatz albeit on opposite directions.

-With coffee in hand, and phone on the other, I walk a little before going home, and here are some photos I took.
+With coffee in hand, and phone on the other, I walked a little before going home, and here are some photos I took.

 Many of the smaller streets around the 2nd district are not accessible to vehicles, which makes it safe to walk on and explore.
-Most of these streets to are cobblestones, so you need to spend extra attention while walking. ^_^
+Most of these streets too are cobblestones, so you need to pay extra attention while walking. ^_^

 One street you need to pass through is the oldest one.
-Griechengasse (Greece street if I may translate), it’s fully made of cobblestones and has a very rich history which is still visible on the building walls.
+Griechengasse (Greece street if I may translate), it’s fully laid out with cobblestones and has a very rich history which is still visible on the building walls.
 Interestingly, this street is at the right side of the first photo (above) – a modern-looking contrast to the classic and nostalgic appeal of Griechengasse.

 There are a lot of restaurants and bars, fast-food shops and kiosks, and grocery stores in this area of the second district.The Ring tram passes by this particular area – a bim that circles Vienna’s most famous buildings.
 Once travel is safe, make sure that you get to ride that bim – or the tram no.2 that circles the same route (no extra pay).